“Where is He who has been born King of the Jews? For we saw His star when it rose and have come to worship Him.” Matthew 2:2

 During the day, Venus would disappear, but Jupiter and Leo continued to shine.
 And this, along with other incredible star conjunctions, continued for ten months, certainly alerting the Magi and giving them plenty of time to travel to Jerusalem until they met with King Herod in the late spring of 2 B.C.
 Bible theorists speculate that Herod’s chief priests and scribes probably missed these incredible events because they always occurred in the pre-dawn hours, a time when the priests and scribes were likely sleeping.

 This supernatural event may have been what guided the Magi hundreds of miles to Bethlehem.
-Their astuteness of the skies and knowledge of prophecy are what likely prompted them to walk hundreds of miles until they found Jesus.
+Their astuteness of the skies and knowledge of prophecy are what likely prompted them to search for Jesus.

 Other Curious Magi Questions

-For those who wonder how the Magi could precisely follow a star for only five miles from Jerusalem to Bethlehem, they already knew the prophecy found in Micah 5:2.
+For those who wonder how the Magi could precisely follow a star for only six miles from Jerusalem to Bethlehem (after they first met with King Herod), they already knew the prophecy in Micah 5:2.
 They knew the King of the Jews was to be born in Bethlehem.

 And regarding how they found the exact place where Mary, Joseph, and Jesus all were, we have no definite answer.
 But it may have been something as simple as asking the neighbors, which is indicated by the use of the present participle of “saying” in Matthew 2:2.